Hombow/Wall-Fall/Important Locations/Inside Wall/Gervirgal.md

     * Checks any Bags
     * Checks Persons
     * Magic checks on the way back in for **Fey Material**
+  * Open Wed-Fri for industry Open Mon-Tues for Adventurers with permission
 * Main Guard - Berren Debril
   * Dwarf Fighter
   * Helpful